jneuendorf/atom-time-tracer/README.md

 - check your stats
     - overall in the status bar
     - by day and tag using the `report` command
+- keep tracking your time while you're in a meeting (using the `meeting` command)
+    - a `meeting` tag is added to your current project tracking by default
+    - you can specify another project in the appearing in-Atom lock-screen

 ## Installation